Zintow/dingdingRobot/README.md

-# Dingding Robot Driver
+# Dingding JSON Pusher

-Push message to dingding IM group.
+Allow users to push complex message stored in JSON file to mutiple Dingding groups.

+Any format message supported by Dingding can be pushed by this plugin.